Therapsida: Physiology

 The physiology of therapsids is poorly understood.
 Most Permian therapsids had a pineal foramen, indicating that they had a parietal eye like many modern reptiles and amphibians.
 The parietal eye serves an important role in thermoregulation and the circadian rhythm of ectotherms, but is absent in modern mammals, which are endothermic.
-Near the end of the Permian, dicynodonts, therocephalians, and cynodonts show parallel trends towards loss of the pineal foramen, and the foramen is completely absent in probainognathian cynodonts.
+Near the end of the Permian, dicynodonts, therocephalians and cynodonts show parallel trends towards loss of the pineal foramen, and the foramen is completely absent in probainognathian cynodonts.
 Evidence from oxygen isotopes, which are correlated with body temperature, suggests that most Permian therapsids were ectotherms and that endothermy evolved convergently in dicynodonts and cynodonts near the end of the Permian.
 In contrast, evidence from histology suggests that endothermy is shared across Therapsida, whereas estimates of blood flow rate and lifespan in the mammaliaform Morganucodon suggest that even early mammaliaforms had reptile-like metabolic rates.
 Evidence for respiratory turbinates, which have been hypothesized to be indicative of endothermy, was reported in the therocephalian Glanosuchus, but subsequent study showed that the apparent attachment sites for turbinates may simply be the result of distortion of the skull.

 Integument

 The evolution of integument in therapsids is poorly known, and there are few fossils that provide direct evidence for the presence or absence of fur.
 The most basal synapsids with unambiguous direct evidence of fur are docodonts, which are mammaliaforms very closely related to crown-group mammals.
+Two "mummified" juvenile specimens of the dicynodont Lystrosaurus murrayi preserve skin impressions; the skin is hairless, leathery, and dimpled, somewhat comparable to elephant skin.
 Fossilized facial skin from the dinocephalian Estemmenosuchus has been described as showing that the skin was glandular and lacked both scales and hair.

-Coprolites containing what appear to be hairs have been found from the Permian.
+Coprolites containing what appear to be hairs have been found from the Late Permian.
 Though the source of these hairs is not known with certainty, they may suggest that hair was present in at least some Permian therapsids.

 The closure of the pineal foramen in probainognathian cynodonts may indicate a mutation in the regulatory gene Msx2, which is involved in both the closure of the skull roof and the maintenance of hair follicles in mice.
 This suggests that hair may have first evolved in probainognathians, though it does not entirely rule out an earlier origin of fur.

 Whiskers probably evolved in probainognathian cynodonts.
 Some studies had inferred an earlier origin for whiskers based on the presence of foramina on the snout of therocephalians and early cynodonts, but the arrangement of foramina in these taxa actually closely resembles lizards, which would make the presence of mammal-like whiskers unlikely.